Kyle Vincent

 Kyle Vincent is an American singer-songwriter, multi-instrumentalist, and entertainer, labeled as the "crown prince of soft pop," by Goldmine.

 Barry Manilow has called him, "One of the best singer-songwriters to come along since the heyday of Tin Pan Alley".
 In 2014 Vincent won "Best Male Vocalist" at the Hollywood Music in Media Awards.

-He was born and raised in Berkeley, California.

 Musical career

-Kyle Vincent began his music career at the age of eight, playing alto saxophone in Berkeley school jazz bands.
+Kyle Vincent began his music career at the age of eight, playing alto saxophone in Berkeley, CA school jazz bands.
 At age 11 he appeared on stage with Donald Byrd, taking turns improvising with the trumpeter.
 He took jazz and bebop lessons for several years with saxophonist Hal Stein.
 Vincent studied voice with master vocal coach and opera singer Claudine Spindt for several years, and took bass lessons from guitarist Joe Satriani.
 After moving to Los Angeles, Vincent studied with renowned vocal coach Seth Riggs.

 Upon moving to L.A., Vincent worked for two years as personal assistant and driver for Kim Fowley.
 Vincent performed on several of Fowley's recording projects, and was also a session vocalist on several other artists’ albums.

 Vincent was the lead singer in the seminal teen power pop band, Candy, which recorded one album, ‘’Whatever Happened To Fun...’’ on the Mercury/Polygram label, and included future Guns N' Roses guitarist Gilby Clarke.
 The album was produced by Jimmy Ienner (Raspberries, Bay City Rollers, Eric Carmen), and featured Wally Bryson of the Raspberries as "musical director".
 The video for the title track was in rotation on MTV, and the band toured extensively, including being the opening act on Rick Springfield's and Corey Hart's U.S. tours, and is cited by many groups as an influence.

 While recording demos as a solo artist in an L.A. studio, Vincent began co-writing a song entitled "Nature Girl", with eden ahbez, writer of the classic "Nature Boy," popularized by Nat King Cole.
 Vincent had met Ahbez in an L.A. stereo store where Vincent had been working, and Ahbez told Vincent that he reminded him of his deceased son, about whom he had written "Nature Boy".
 Ahbez died before the two could finish the song.

 Signed to MCA as a solo artist, he recorded the album, Trust, and toured as the opening act for Barry Manilow on his "Greatest Hits and Then Some" tour.
 Trust was produced by Vincent, Clif Magness (Avril Lavigne, Kelly Clarkson), and Steve Levine (Culture Club, Beach Boys), and featured co-writes with Magness and Steve Kipner.
 Gerry Beckley from the group America played keyboards, guitar, and sang vocals on the album.